Glenn Miller Plays Selections From the Film "The Glenn Miller Story"

 Glenn Miller Plays Selections From the Film "The Glenn Miller Story" is a 1954 compilation album by Glenn Miller and his Orchestra.
-The collection contained songs featured in the 1954 Universal-International film The Glenn Miller Story starring James Stewart and June Allyson.
-It was the first Glenn Miller album to be certified Gold in the U.S.
+The collection contained songs featured in the 1954 film The Glenn Miller Story from Universal Pictures starring James Stewart and June Allyson.
+It was the first Glenn Miller LP to be certified Gold in the U.S.

 A true soundtrack album featuring selections actually recorded for use in the film under the direction of Joseph Gershenson, was issued by Decca Records, catalog number DL 5519.

 Reception

 The 1954 10" album Glenn Miller Plays Selections from the film "The Glenn Miller Story" was number one for eleven weeks on the Billboard albums chart in 1954, released on LP as RCA Victor LPT 3057.
-This collection featured the original Bluebird and Victor recordings and broadcasts by Glenn Miller and his Orchestra.
+This collection featured the original RCA Victor, Bluebird and broadcast recordings by Glenn Miller and his Orchestra.

 The album reached no. 10 on the UK album charts in 1961 in an 18-week chart run.

 The RIAA certified the album Gold on June 28, 1961.